 A weight was attached to the gallows bracket on a steel wire.
 This weight was then buried in a pile of fill.
 This system acted as a dashpot piston to slow the release of the strain energy from the gallows truss.

-A 3d model was drawn up and a series of drawings prepared to illustrate the scheme.
+A 3D model was drawn up and a series of drawings was prepared to illustrate the scheme.

-The successful pull down ensured that the demolition works were completed on time and apart from the day of the pull down (everyone watching) there was minimum interruption to the construction works.
+The successful pull-down ensured that the demolition works were completed on time.
+Aside from the time the site gathered to watch the pull-down, there was minimall interruption to the construction works.